dockstore/dockstore-ui/SOP.md

 ### Server Deployment

-This section describes the strcuture of the Dockstore server environments, and recommended instructions on how to maintain the server, perform backups, update the Dockstore builds and publish new releases.
+This section describes the structure of the Dockstore server environments, and recommended instructions on how to maintain the server, perform backups, update the Dockstore builds and publish new releases.

 #### Dockstore Servers